 4. Try an overnight product.

 Products that are labeled 'Overnight' are more absorbent than non-overnight products, and thus are less likely to leak as long as they fit well.
 A couple of the best overnight examples are the Tranquility Premium Overnight Pull-Ons and the Prevail Super Plus Underwear.
 All of the prevail products have the added quality of being compact and thus more discreet, and the Tranquillity is one of the most preventative of leakage.
 Make sure you get a quality product labeled "Overnight".
 If you use it during the day, be careful of discreteness.
 Some are bulky.

 5. Try reusable underpads for a backup.

 Reusable Underpads protect against extra leakage just in case, keeping the bedding dry and safe.
 They are much higher in quality than most disposable underpads, and they can be washed and dried like regular linen.
-Some examples are the Invacare Reusable Underpads, which come in singles, and the really absorbent Softnit 300 Underpads, which are sold by the case.
+An example is the Reliamed Reusable Underpads, which come in singles.
 A reusable or even a disposable underpad can be one final layer to protect the bedding.
 This puts a pad between you and the sheets.